Ways to start investing in industrial real estate

 Examples of industrial REITs include:

-- Rexford Industrial (NYSE: REXR): Whereas Prologis operates a globally diversified logistics portfolio, Rexford concentrates on owning industrial properties solely in Southern California.
+- Rexford Industrial (NYSE: REXR): a REIT concentrated on owning industrial properties solely in Southern California rather than building a globally diversified logistics portfolio like Prologis operates.

 As that list shows, there are several ways to invest in industrial real estate using REITs.